ankumar/architecture/README.md

 [2.
 Holistic approach - Dark](https://medium.com/darklang/the-design-of-dark-59f5d38e52d2) /
 [3.
 An Application Development, Execution Platform for the Rest of Us - Mel Conway](https://twitter.com/conways_law/status/1238539198203822081)

-## 1. Measurements - Single Metric, Measure Time To Value Everywhere.
+## 1. Measurements - Measure Time To Value
 ## 2. Platform is a perspective, Serving our customers
 ### "Platform” with a standardized interface allowing decentralized development.
 ### Programs built with it are “continually valid and observable from the very beginning of its construction”.